The EAM Strategy

 Enterprise resource management, or ERP, is the practice of integrating and organizing business data in one centralized system.
 An ERP software covers core organizational functions such as production, inventory, sales, accounting, and more.
 The visibility that comes from centrally collected, managed, and shared data can drive efficiency and improve the decision-making process.

-Enterprise asset management encompasses many of the same core functions, but it is a strategy — not a software.
+Enterprise asset management encompasses many of the same core functions, but it is an asset lifecycle strategy — not a software.
 Computerized maintenance management system (CMMS) software is a tool that centralizes and optimizes the information integral to EAM.

 How do EAM and SaaS Work Together?

 Cloud-based, SaaS (Software as a Service) EAM programs let organizations put their EAM strategies into practice and customize their experiences.
 Cloud-based applications also allow teams to connect with EAM actions from anywhere.
 Meter readings, electronic signatures, work order processing, and more can be accomplished from a smartphone, tablet, or laptop.

 Today’s workplaces are highly mobile, with fewer workers sitting at desks and more workers on site getting things done.
 An enterprise asset management strategy fits into predictive maintenance practices.

 When everything is tracked and monitored from inception to completion, leadership can gain better insights into business value.
 Providing reports and dashboards shows the benefits of enterprise asset management actions.

 Learn how to put SaaS into your CMMS or EAM system.